Reza-Lotfi/github-repo-stats/README.md

 - In other words, if you try to get stats about a repo and get 0 commits back, please try again after a few moments.
 I tested my code many times throughout development and only ran into this issue when querying a repo for the first time.

 - I'm aware I could have used the built-in http module in the standard node library, but I wanted my code to be more readable.

-- I didn't do the bonus objectives because I wanted to get this assignment back to you all as quickly as possible.
-I believe in completing an MVP first before attempting any extras.
-I'll work on completing the bonuses as soon as I send this over.

 - I hope you all like my work! :)